MVCS is recognized by the United States government as an I-17 school and is sanctioned to issue I-20’s to incoming

 The following steps are required to begin the international admissions process and must be fully completed and verified before acceptance.

-to download the International Application Packet.
+CLICK HERE to download the International Application Packet.
 (The application is also available in PDF form to the right column.)
-Electronically submit the completed packet to our International Studies Director, Connie Davey, with all supporting documents.
+Electronically submit the completed packet to our Admissions Director Vonette Carter with all supporting documents.
 A checklist is included for your convenience.

 Mission Viejo Christian School

 Mission Viejo, CA 92691

 Office Fax: (949) 465-1949